-The approximate number of individuals that suffer from a mental health problem in East Dunbartonshire is 1,100 who are involved with secondary services.
+The approximate number of individuals that suffer from a mental health problem in East Dunbartonshire is 1100 who are involved with secondary services and approximately 350 are involved with primary care mental health services.
 Many more have managed support through their GP.